befelix/Safe-RL-Benchmark/README.rst

 >>> envs_two = [(LinearCar, {'horizon': 100}), (LinearCar, {'horizon': 200})]

 ``BenchConfig`` would supply eight configurations to the ``Bench``.
-By the way, in case we do not need the outer most list, we could even leave it away.
+By the way, if the outer list is not needed, it can safely be omitted.

+>>> # import BenchConfig
+>>> from SafeRlBench import BenchConfig
 >>> # instantiate BenchConfig
 >>> config = BenchConfig(algs, envs)